 The US government provides business grants at the federal and state level.
 Federal grants, however, don’t typically go to small businesses unless they’re involved in technology, development, scientific research or other issues of national concern.
-If this sounds like your business, you might want to look at two programs offered through the Small Business Innovation Research program:
+If this sounds like your business, you might want to look at two grant programs offered through the Small Business Administration (SBA):

-- The Small Business Technology Transfer program grant.
-The STTR program is a slightly more rigorous version of SBIR.
+- Small Business Technology Transfer (SBTT) program grant.
+The SBTT program is a slightly more rigorous version of SBIR.
 It’s available to businesses in the technology sector, and you’re required to work in partnership with a research institution if accepted.
 Like the SBIR, you can only apply through federal agencies.

-All grants are competitive, but SBIR and STTR are especially difficult to get.
-That doesn’t mean you should write them off, but you might want to also look at other federal grant listings on Grants.gov, offered through federal agencies.
+All grants are competitive, but the SBIR and SBTT grants are especially difficult to get.
+That doesn’t mean you should write them off, but you might want to also look at other federal grant listings on Grants.gov.

-- Be for-profit — unless it’s a nonprofit research institution applying for STTR.
+- For-profit business — unless it’s a nonprofit research institution applying for the SBTT grant

-- Be owned by a US citizen or permanent resident, another small for-profit tech business, or multiple venture capital companies, hedge funds or private equity firms.
+- Owned by a US citizen or permanent resident, another small for-profit tech business, or multiple venture capital companies, hedge funds or private equity firms

-You’ll want to read the eligibility requirements carefully to fully understand the definitions set by the Small Business Administration.
+You’ll want to read the eligibility requirements carefully to fully understand the definitions set by the SBA.

 State and city grants for small businesses